-The new Lloydminster Cultural & Science Centre (LCSC), is Keith Williams Architects’ first major commission in Canada, and was undertaken in collaboration with S2 Architecture of Calgary.
+The new Lloydminster Cultural and Science Centre (LCSC), is Keith Williams Architects’ first major commission in Canada, and was undertaken in collaboration with S2 Architecture of Calgary.

 Lloydminster, located in the open prairies of Western Canada, straddles two provinces (Alberta and Saskatchewan), and is the nation’s only border city.
 The city’s mandate was to create a timeless iconic Canadian museum to international curatorial standards, which spoke not only to the city’s Canadian values but was also deeply rooted in a modern prairie aesthetic.
 KWA’s ability to design an international museum of iconic contemporary architecture, with an empathy and sensitivity to its prairie context, were key drivers in the City asking KWA to accept this commission.

 The 10,500m2 project was commissioned to replace the outdated existing centre.

 Designed to be realised in a series of phases to potentially incorporate the new city library, this flagship cultural project builds upon the City’s vision for its growth and future, with a new 21st century building, that will welcome all peoples and all creeds.

 The horizontality of the building’s silhouette, form and composition, acknowledges the immediate context of Lloydminster’s strip pattern development, while the new enclosing landscape refers to the typology of the sheltering tree belts commonly seen in traditional settlements of the surrounding areas.

 The LCSC, potentially incorporating the City’s Regional Archive and Public Library, is designed to be open to all for participation in community, arts & cultural activities, celebration & hosting of events, learning & research.
 Important collections from the existing museum notably the Imhoff paintings and the Larsen and Fuchs collections will be displayed in new state of the art facilities.